deepflowio/docs/translate/translated/04-best-practice/06-production-deployment.md

 # Use Managed ClickHouse

 In a production environment, it is recommended to use a managed ClickHouse to ensure availability.
-It is recommended that the ClickHouse version be at least 21.8.
-You need to create the following databases and grant accounts in advance:
+It is recommended that the version of ClickHouse be at least 21.8.
+The following databases need to be created and authorized in advance:

 - deepflow_system
 - event